-SB 26 Draft Regulations Plan Comment Medical Group/Provider Comment Consumer/Consultant/ Other Public Comment FSSB Recommendations (f) Allow the plan to terminate the contract if the organization has failed to provide the reports or notices, or has failed to permit an examination by the external party, as required by this rule.
+SB 260 Draft Regulations Plan Comment Medical Group/Provider Comment Consumer/Consultant/ Other Public Comment Subcommittee Recommendations/ Comments 10/26 necessary by the director.
+(CMA) Curtail the unlimited power grant the external party.
+(Hill) (f) Allow the plan to terminate the contract if the organization has failed to provide the reports or notices, or has failed to permit an examination by the external party, as required by this rule.
 Rule 1300.75.4.3 (f). (f)Limit termination rights to repeated violations (that are substantial and serious breaches); include a notification and cure period; include a mediation provision to resolve disputes relating to compliance with this section.
-(Brown/CMA) Termination should be limited to failures that are material, willful and knowing and which substantially impairs the plans ability to furnish or arrange for health care services for its EES.
-(CMA) (f) Termination is too severe and one-sided and should require a "finding" of a failure to submit before termination.
-(Phoenix) Recommendations General Comments: The specificity of the financial review is not workable or equitable.
+(Brown/CMA) (f) Termination is too severe and one-sided and should require a "finding" of a failure to submit before termination.
+(Phoenix) (f) Revise language so that failure to comply with the reports/notices required by this section may be deemed a "cause" for termination under the contract terms between the plan and the organization.
+Termination should be limited to failures that are material, willful and knowing and which substantially impairs the plans ability to furnish or arrange for health care services for its EES.
+(CMA) General Comments: The specificity of the financial review is not workable or equitable.
 (AMGA) The law does not require these provisions to be contractual; if they are to be set forth in a contract, a mechanism must be established to ensure the requirements are uniform and standardized.
 (CMA) Insert a provision prohibiting plans from requiring additional financial information by contract.
 (CMA)